dewitt4/Cloud-Custodain/tools/c7n_mailer/README.md

   `OwnerContact` tag on the resource that matched the policy, or
 - `event-owner` for push-based/realtime policies that will send to the user that was responsible for the underlying event.
 - `priority_header` to indicate the importance of an email with [headers](https://www.chilkatsoft.com/p/p_471.asp).
 Different emails clients will display stars, exclamation points or flags depending on the value.
-Should be an integer from 1 to 5.
+Should be an string from 1 to 5.

 Both of these special values are best effort, i.e., if no `OwnerContact` tag is specified then `resource-owner` email will not be delivered, and in the case of